-A number of tools exists to make your job easier.
+A number of tools exist to make your job easier.

 The goal of CRO activities is to take “element(s)” of a landing page and test a variation.

-And although majority of these tools are feature rich, how exactly you use them to make incremental improvements in your conversion rate?
+And although the majority of these tools are feature-rich, how exactly you use them to make incremental improvements in your conversion rate?

 Given below are few use-cases: